Yettie2024/WebApplication1-/README.txt

         the new "MovieGenreViewModel"class in the Models Folder and I adding the provided code to it.
 I also updated the code in the Index Method in Movies Controller as well as the "Index.cshtml" file in the "Views/Movies. then, I navigated to the web application to test the genre filter and it worked.

         Personal Observation.
         Again, it was interesting to see how modifying the Index method can allow filtering in the webapplication .
 Although, I still need to do more study of the ""Lambda expression"" and "LINQ" which were used in the "Index" code.

+        2024-01-30
+Time:   1900
+Task 7: Add a New Field
+        First, I added the rating ppty to the Models/Movie.cs file.
+Then, I built the